-Meena Venkataramanan became passionate about youth substance abuse prevention when she began serving her community through Pima County Teen Court, a nonprofit diversion program and alternative to Juvenile Court that promotes restorative justice and offers constructive consequences for adolescents who have committed misdemeanors and certain felonies.
+Meena Venkataramanan became passionate about youth substance abuse prevention when she began serving her community in 2014 through Pima County Teen Court, a nonprofit diversion program and alternative to Juvenile Court that promotes restorative justice and offers constructive consequences for adolescents who have committed misdemeanors and certain felonies.
 Through Teen Court, she noticed that substance abuse prevention was a hidden issue that needed to be addressed in her community.
 She took initiative by becoming one of only 51 commissioners across the state on the Arizona Governor's Youth Commission, through which she currently serves as the Chair of the Substance Abuse Committee.
 After becoming involved in substance abuse prevention efforts at both local and state levels, Meena decided to start her own initiative, Project Clean, to further her efforts and raise awareness of this issue that often goes unnoticed in her community.
 Through Project Clean, she also hopes to mobilize her fellow youth to take the lead in alleviating this issue.
 She hopes you will support her initiative to combat youth substance abuse and raise awareness of this issue within your community.
 Please reference her Projects page to see the work she has done to combat youth substance abuse, as well as her Resources page in order to find helpful links for students, parents, and educators regarding youth substance abuse prevention.

 Courtesy of Amanda Bynum Photography